UniversalDependencies/UD_Old_Occitan-CorAG/README.md

 | Test              |   285    |   10,292  |
 | **Total**         | **1,293**| **46,757**|

 Please note that CorAG treebank is still under development.
-A campain of revision and morphological annotation are undeway and new material is being added to the collection.
-The structure of the treebank is therefore likely to change is subsequent releases.
-Please do not hesitate to contact us is you have any questions, suggestions or comments.
+A campain of revision and morphological annotation is underway and new material is being added to the collection.
+The structure of the treebank is therefore likely to change in subsequent releases.
+Please do not hesitate to contact us if you have any questions, suggestions or comments.

 # Annotation

-The texts were digitized, segmented and subsequently automatically annotated with [HOPS](https://github.com/hopsparser/hopsparser) and [BertForDeprel](https://github.com/kirianguiller/BertForDeprel)) parsers using bootstrapping methodology (Peng et al 2022) on [ArboratorGrew](https://arborator.grew.fr/#/) software.
+The texts were digitized, segmented and subsequently automatically annotated with [HOPS](https://github.com/hopsparser/hopsparser) and [BertForDeprel](https://github.com/kirianguiller/BertForDeprel)) parsers using bootstrapping methodology ([Peng et al 2022](https://hal.science/hal-03846834/document)) on [ArboratorGrew](https://arborator.grew.fr/#/) software.

-The texts are annotated in PoS and syntactic functions (Universal Dependencies), following, wherever possible, the guidelines for Modern Occitan (Miletić, Aleksandra, Bras, Myriam, Esher, Louise, Sibille, Jean & Vergez-Couret, Marianne, 2020.
-[Guide d’annotation syntaxique de Linguatec, v1.0.0](https://hal.science/hal-04925754v1).
+The texts are annotated in PoS and syntactic functions (Universal Dependencies), following, wherever possible, the guidelines for Modern Occitan ([Miletić, Aleksandra, Bras, Myriam, Esher, Louise, Sibille, Jean & Vergez-Couret, Marianne, 2020](https://hal.science/hal-04925754v1)).

 In addition, in this release of the corpus, verbs and auxiliaries are annotated in verb forms (VerbForm): Inf (infinitive), Fin (conjugated) and Part (participle).
 Congujated forms are annotated in Person and Number.